Ride Notes for July 22nd, 2015

 At one point I was passing a bunch of cyclists and I kept hollering "On your left" to announce my intention to pass each cyclist.
 I started hearing a woman behind me announcing the same as we passed several cyclists, so I thought she was drafting behind me.
 But as I was passing another cyclist the woman behind me exclaimed, "I'm not kidding; ON YOUR LEFT!"
 This meant that she wanted me to get out of her way, but I need to point out that there was no shoulder on the right, so the cyclist to my right had nowhere to go.
 I was in the middle of our lane passing that cyclist with only inches to spare between our bicycles, whereas the woman behind me had the rest of our lane and the entire oncoming traffic lane (with no traffic visible for at least a mile) with which to pass me.
 As I couldn't get out of the way without pushing the cyclist to my right off the road, I ignored the woman behind me.
 When she eventually pulled alongside I remarked, "In case it wasn't obvious, I was passing someone, too.
 Just a thought."
 (I got no reply as she sped off.)

 I knew from studying the ride profile the day before that we had a big hill awaiting us near the start of the day, and sure enough we hit the base of the hill around the 14-mile point.
-However, this hill was a little different than the big hill on the previous day, because it was more like a series of hills which seemed to go on and on for five or six miles, and for a little while it became kind of annoying.
+However, this hill was a little different than the big hill on the previous day, because it was more like a series of hills that seemed to go on and on for five or six miles, and for a little while it became kind of annoying.
 (Well, it was annoying for me, anyway.)
 But I was really glad that I train on the Pistol Hill Loop back in Tucson, which has a long, uphill climb for seven miles or so.
 As I was riding I kept thinking about Rule #10 from The Rules: "It never gets easier, you just go faster."
 (Of course, Rule #5 always applies, too.)

 That being said, as I attempted to shift my bike onto the smaller chain ring, my bike threw its chain again.
 But since I had a sneaky suspicion that it might do so, I chose a time to shift when few people were near me, and when my chain was thrown I was able to quickly pull to a stop and get off the road in a controlled manner.
 A few of the passing cyclists asked if everything was okay, and I replied, "Yup - I just threw my chain."
 They just nodded sympathetically and rode on.
 It took me about five minutes to fix my chain, and once I had done so I wondered what to do with all the oil on my hands.
 I decided that my cycling shorts were black for a reason, and I just wiped my hands off on them.